WSO2Telco/product-ids/README.md

 5. For more information, see the Installation Guide

-WSO2 Identity Server Distribution Directory Structure
+WSO2 Telco Mobile Identity Gateway Distribution Directory Structure
 ==============================================

             CARBON_HOME